joannakl/ossd/activities/blog_slack_wiki_git.markdown

  **Tasks:**

- 1. Make sure that you can access this [course on Ed](https://edstem.org/us/courses/34501/discussion/).
-If you joined the class late the roster on Ed might take a few days to synchronize.
-If you still cannot access it after a day or two, talk to your instructor.
+ 1. Make sure that you can access this course on Ed.
- 1. Post a comment to the "Welcome to OSSD" post and introduce yourself.

 ## Wikipedia